hasura/kriti-lang/README.md

 ## TODO
 - Template pretty printer
-- Many additional unit tests
 - Better Error Messaging
 - What, if any, static typechecking is possible?
-- List/Object Membership Primitives
 - Write this readme
 - Port over unit tests from old project
+- Many additional unit tests